-Previously, Dougal was at the Department of Foreign Affairs and Trade, where he worked on Australia’s bilateral relationship with both the United States and China.
-Prior to joining DFAT, he was a tutor in US politics and foreign policy at the University of Sydney, researcher in the International Security Program at the Lowy Institute for International Policy, and completed a three-month non-partisan placement on the foreign policy staff of Senator Marco Rubio as an AAA-ANU Congressional Research Fellowship with the US Senate Foreign Relations Committee.
+Dougal joined the Centre from the Department of Foreign Affairs and Trade, where he worked on Australia’s relationship with both the United States and China.
+He has also been a researcher at the Lowy Institute, tutor in US politics and foreign policy at the University of Sydney, and completed a AAA-ANU Congressional Research Fellowship with the US Senate Foreign Relations Committee.

 Dougal holds a BA with First Class Honours from the University of Sydney.